Hydrogen isotope biogeochemistry: Conservation of mass in mixing calculations

 The terms with Σ represent the values for the combined pools.
-It is often common to find the following approximation used for calculations regarding the mixing of two pools with a known isotopic composition:
+The following approximation is often used for calculations regarding the mixing of two pools with a known isotopic composition:

 This approximation is convenient and applicable with little error in most applications having to deal with pools of hydrogen from natural processes.
-The maximum difference between the calculated delta value with the approximate and exact equations is given by the following equation:
+The maximum difference between the calculated delta (δ) value with the approximate and exact equations is given by the following equation:

-This error is quite small for nearly all mixing of naturally occurring isotope values, even for hydrogen which can have quite large natural variations in delta values.
-The estimation is usually avoided when unnaturally large isotope delta values are encountered, which is particularly common in isotopic labeling experiments.
+This error is quite small for nearly all mixing of naturally occurring isotope values, even for hydrogen which can have quite large natural variations in δ values.
+The estimation is usually avoided when unnaturally large δ values are encountered, which is especially common in isotopic labeling experiments.

 Naturally occurring isotope variation

-Natural processes result in broad variations in the D/H ratio found in different pools of hydrogen.
-Kinetic isotope effects and physical changes such as precipitation and evaporation lead to these observed variations.
-Ocean water varies slightly, between 0 and −10 per mil, while atmospheric water can be found to vary between approximately −200 to +100 per mil.
-Biomolecules synthesized by organisms will retain some of the D/H signature of the water which they were grown on, plus a large fractionation factor which can be as great as several hundred per mil.
-Large D/H differences amounting to thousands of per mil can be found between Earth and other planetary bodies such as Mars, likely due to variations in isotope fractionation during planet formation and the physical loss of hydrogen to space.
+Natural processes result in broad variations in the D/H ratio (DHR) in different pools of hydrogen.
+KIEs and physical changes such as precipitation and evaporation lead to these observed variations.
+Seawater varies slightly, between 0 and −10 per mil, while atmospheric water can vary between about −200‰ to +100‰.
+Biomolecules synthesized by organisms, retain some of the D/H signature of the water which they were grown on, plus a large fractionation factor which can be as great as several hundred ‰.
+Large D/H differences, of thousands of ‰, can be found between Earth and other planetary bodies such as Mars, likely due to variations in isotope fractionation during planet formation and the loss of hydrogen into space.

 List of well known fractionation effects

 A number of common processes fractionate hydrogen isotopes to produce the isotope variations found in nature.
 Common physical processes include precipitation and evaporation.
-Chemical reactions also have the potential to heavily influence the partitioning of heavy and light isotopes between pools.
-The rate of a chemical reaction depends in part on the energies of the chemical bonds being formed and broken in the reaction.
-Since different isotopes have different masses, the bond energies are different between different isotopologues of a chemical species.
+Chemical reactions can also heavily influence the partitioning of heavy and light isotopes between pools.
+The rate of a chemical reaction depends in part on the energies of the chemical bonds formed and broken in the reaction.
+Since different isotopes have different masses, the bond energies differ between isotopologues of a chemical species.
 This will result in a difference in the rate of a reaction for the different isotopologues, resulting in a fractionation of the different isotopes between the reactant and product in a chemical reaction.
-This is known as the kinetic isotope effect.
-A classic example of such an isotope effect is the D/H ratio difference in the equilibrium between H_{2}O and H_{2} which can have an alpha value of as much as 3–4.
+This is known as the kinetic isotope effect (KIE).
+A classic example of KIE is the DHR difference in the equilibrium between H_{2}O and H_{2} which can have an α value of as much as 3–4.